pyri-project/pyri-core/doc/pyri_dialect_specification.md

 8. Comprehensions of all types are denied
 9. Assignment is restricted.
 Bultins and plugin objects may not be overwritten.
 The guard function `_getiter_` is used for tuple expansion.
 10. Annotation assignment is denied
-11. Augmentation assignment is denied for all but names.
-The `_inplacevar_` guard function is used for augmentation assign
+11. Augmentation assignment is denied
 12. Deletion is denied for variables, but allowed for sequence and plugin objects
 13. Imports are restricted to a safe subset of the standard library and plugins
 14. Exception handlers prevent overwriting builtins and plugin names, tuple expansion is protected with `_getiter_` guard function